-SAT Math Scores: Students who score a 480 or higher on the math potion of the SAT are not required to take the UMA Placement Test.
+SAT Math Scores: Students who score a 480 or higher on the math portion of the SAT are not required to take the UMA Placement Test.
 Score ranges below will establish appropriate placement in math courses:

-480 but <500: Eligilble for MAT 100
+480 but <500: Eligible for MAT 100

-- 500 and above: Eligible for MAT 100, 111, 115, or any course with a MAT 30 prerequisite.
+500 and above: Eligible for MAT 100, 111, 115, or any course with a MAT 30 prerequisite.

-- 540 and above and Algebra II completed on High School transcript with a grade of “C” or better: Eligible to take MAT 112, 113, or any course with a MAT 111 prerequisite.
+540 and above and Algebra II completed on High School transcript with a grade of “C” or better: Eligible to take MAT 112, 113, or any course with a MAT 111 prerequisite.